Terms & Conditions

 20. Force Majeure

-20.1 In the event that either party is prevented from fulfilling its obligations under this Agreement by reason of any supervening event beyond its control including but not limited to war, national emergency, flood, earthquake, strike or lockout (subject to Sub-clause 20.2) the party shall not be deemed to be in breach of its obligations under this Agreement.
-The party shall immediately give notice of this to the other party and must take all reasonable steps to resume performance of its obligations.
+20.1 In the event that either party is prevented from fulfilling its obligations under this Agreement by reason of any supervening event beyond its control including but not limited to war, pandemic, national emergency, flood, earthquake, strike or lockout (subject to Sub-clause 20.2) the party shall not be deemed to be in breach of its obligations under this Agreement.
+The party shall immediately give notice of this to the other party and must take all reasonable steps to resume the performance of its obligations.

 20.2 Sub-clause 20.1 shall not apply with respect to strikes and lockouts where such action has been induced by the party so incapacitated.